 Color Guard Director

 Kathy Ayoub has been the Director of the Trojan Color Guard Program since 2016.
 In that short time the program has grown from two to over twenty members.
 Mrs. Ayoub grew up in upstate NY and Gaithersburg Md.
 Her Color Guard experience includes marching with the Richfield Springs Kachinas Color Guard for 4 years, attending the WGI (Winter Guard International) World Championships twice.
 The group placed 3rd and 8th in Independent A class in 1981 and 1982 respectively.
 The team also won many state and regional titles.
 Mrs. Ayoub is the mom of 2 competitive baton twirlers who compete nationally.
-She has an AA Degree in Law Enforcement and BS in Sociology from Towson University in Baltimore, Md. and lives in Midlothian with her husband and three kids.
+She has an AA Degree in Law Enforcement and BS in Sociology from Towson University in Baltimore, Md. and lives in Midlothian with her husband and children.